 (b) endorsed or certified under a special tax return arrangement to indicate that an amount of duty has been paid or is payable or that duty is not chargeable.

-(3) A duplicate of a transaction record for a dutiable transaction is “duty endorsed” if it is endorsed under section 273(5).
+(3) A duplicate of a transaction record for a dutiable transaction is duty endorsed if it is endorsed under section 273(5).

 (4) If the Commissioner has established procedures for the electronic lodgment and recording of data on dutiable transactions, a reference in this Act to a transaction record being duty endorsed includes a reference to it being certified by the Commissioner in accordance with those procedures to indicate that an amount of duty is paid or payable or that duty is not chargeable.